2020 VEF 2.0 Program

 - Field of Study.
 Applicants must intend to study a field in science, technology, engineering, mathematics, and medicine (such as public health, biomedical science, epidemiology, and immunology).

 B. PROGRAM BENEFITS

 - The VEF 2.0 Program provides letters of recommendation from prominent U.S. professors and VEF Alumni who have Ph.D. degrees from leading U.S. universities.

-- The VEF 2.0 Program offers regular online advising meetings and a broad network of VEF Alumni and Fellows who are studying at U.S. universities and can serve as mentors to support applicants during the application process.
+- The VEF 2.0 Program offers regular both offline and online advising meetings and a broad network of VEF Alumni and Fellows who are studying at U.S. universities and can serve as mentors to support applicants during the application process.

-- The VEF 2.0 Program will organize a Pre-Departure Orientation (PDO), tentatively in the first week of June 2019, before the Fellows depart for the United States.
+- The VEF 2.0 Program will organize a Pre-Departure Orientation (PDO), tentatively in the first week of June 2020, before the Fellows depart for the United States.
 The PDO prepares them with important issues regarding academic matters, cultural differences, financial arrangements, as well as legal issues.
-Included in the PDO is an outdoor team-building event, which may involve one day of camping.
-Participation in the PDO is obligatory for all successful VEF 2.0 Program applicants.
+Included in the PDO is an outdoor team-building event.

 - The VEF 2.0 Program has no requirements regarding visa or future work commitment.
 The Fellows will study in the U.S. under the F-1 visa granted by their prospective university.